massgov/mayflower/patternlab/docs/a11y-checklist/sections.md

 ## ➤➤ Does the section have a heading label content in other HTML tag to describe the section?

-📋 You can consider the heading level content as a title for the section.
-It's generally placed before its main content.
+📋 Consider using that content as a heading for the section, and place it before the main content.

 **➣ Yes:** Follow the steps below to set up the heading.
 > 1. Replace the tag with `<h#>`.